CiscoDevNet/cjaas-widgets/CustomerJourney/README.md

 BEARER_TOKEN="<your bearer token>"
 BASE_URL="<your base url>"
 ORGANIZATION_ID="<your organization id>"
-WORKSPACE_ID="<your workspace id>"
+PROJECT_ID="<your project id>"
 TEMPLATE_ID="<your template-id>"

 ```

-- Where used in your app, pass the correct ORGANIZATION, NAMESPACE, and APP_NAME values from your admin portal
+- Where used in your app, pass the correct ORGANIZATION and PROJECT_ID values from your admin portal